KeremBozgann/KeremBozgann.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. student in the Computer Science department at Virginia Tech, advised by Dr. Bo Ji.
 My research interests include decision-making, online learning, Bayesian optimization, and quantum computation.
-I am particularly interested in the implementation and analysis of machine learning methods in quantum systems.
+I am particularly interested in the analysis of quantum-aided machine learning methods.